nnjeim/world/README.md

 <p><img src="https://eu.ui-avatars.com/api/?name=Najm+Njeim?size=100" width="100"/></p>

-A Laravel package to provide a list of the countries, cities, timezones, currencies and phone numbers formatting/validation helpers.
+A Laravel package to provide a list of the countries, states, cities, timezones, currencies and phone numbers formatting/validation helpers.

 The package can be consumed through Facades, Helpers and Api routes.

-## Installation
+### Installation

 ```
 composer require nnjeim/world